owncloud/web/.github/issue_template.md

 *ATTENTION:* Do not post your config.php file in public as is.
 Please use one of the above methods whenever possible.
 Both, the generated reports from the web-ui and from occ config:list consistently remove sensitive data.
 You still may want to review the report before sending.
-If done manually then it is critical for your own privacy to dilligently remove *all* host names, passwords, usernames, salts and other credentials before posting.
+If done manually then it is critical for your own privacy to diligently remove *all* hostnames, passwords, usernames, salts and other credentials before posting.
 You should assume that attackers find such information and will use them against your systems.
 ```